MaterialsEach watercolor portrait is created with:

 - careful protective packaging for shipping

-If you would like a framed portrait, I can also arrange framing in a suitable baguette frame before shipping.
-This option is discussed individually, depending on the artwork size, frame style and destination country.
+If you would like, I can also help arrange framing before shipping.
+This option is discussed individually, depending on the size, frame style and destination country.